 Spain is one of the Schengen countries.
-Because the fall Valladolid program is less than 90 days, you do not need a student visa for the program.
-In fact, as you were informed in the Learning Content section of your online study abroad application, because the program is less than 90 days, you are UNABLE to get a student visa for the program.
+Because the summer and fall Valladolid programs are less than 90 days, you do not need a student visa.
+In fact, as fall students were informed in the Learning Content section of your online study abroad application, because the program is less than 90 days, you are UNABLE to get a student visa for the program.
 This also means that if you plan to travel before or after the program, you cannot be in the Schengen countries for more than a total of 90 days.

-Therefore, because the Fall 2017 Valladolid program is 77 days long, you can only plan to remain in the Schengen countries for a combined total of 13 days before or after the program.
+Therefore, because the Fall 2019 Valladolid program is 77 days long, you can only plan to remain in the Schengen countries for a combined total of 13 days before or after the program.
 If you leave the Schengen area and go to the United Kingdom, for example, but must return to Spain or to another Schengen country to fly home, you must be sure to save at least one of your 90 days for the return to the Schengen area.
 Plan your travel carefully!

-You can find a complete list of Schengen countries here: http://travel.state.gov/content/passports/english/ go/schengen-fact-sheet.html
+You can find a complete list of Schengen countries here:

+https://travel.state.gov/content/travel/en/international-travel/before-you-go/schengen.html